The SMART Protocol for Pleural Mesothelioma

 The same researchers who developed the SMART protocol have adapted it to the SMARTER protocol.
 This stands for surgery for mesothelioma after radiation therapy using extensive pleural resection.

 The basic protocol is the same, but the researchers are attempting to use less aggressive surgical procedures.
-The hope is that this will reduce risks and complications in clinical trials.
+They hope this will reduce risks and complications in clinical trials.

 Adjusting Radiation Doses

-In the ongoing clinical trials for the SMARTER protocol, patients receive radiation doses three times over a week, followed by surgery.
+In the ongoing clinical trials for the SMARTER protocol, patients receive radiation doses three times over the course of a week, followed by surgery.
 Some patients may receive the EPP surgery, but others are undergoing a less radical procedure, a pleurectomy/decortication, which removes less tissue.

 The researchers hope to find an ideal radiation dose that is effective but limits damage to healthy tissue.[8]